QQuick/SimPyLC/README.rst

 What's new:

+- Rocket example added with physically correct moment of inertia to demonstrate e.g. precession
+- Some parameters added and some renamed to make Thing.__call__ more consistent
+- Function tEva added to evaluate 3D tuples
+- Quaternion module added to accurately model rotational movement
+- Cones and Ellipsoids added
+- Optional moving camera added with synchroneous caching for accurate tracking
 - Comments in code of SimPyLC/scene.py adapted to clarify different purpose of axis and pivot, and of passing angle to __init__ versus passing it to __call__
 - Spaces rather than tabs are now used in the sourcecode.
 - Adapted for Python 3.6 (SimPyLC 2.1.2 is last version running with Python 2.7)